athulr0007/athulr0007/README.md

 - 💞️ I’m looking to collaborate on projects related to mern stack
 - 📫 How to reach me ... you can reach me on LinkedIn(https://www.linkedin.com/in/athulr4j) or via email (athulr1230@gmail.com)
 - 😄 Pronouns: ...He/Him
-- ⚡ Fun fact: ...iam funnn
+- ⚡ Fun fact: I love turning ideas into real projects — one commit at a time!

 <!---
 athulr0007/athulr0007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.